Low-tax jurisdictions

 Jeroen explains more about the Dutch participation exemption in the video below.

-Moreover, as per 1 januari 2021, a new tax has been introduced in the Netherlands: the so-called conditional withholding tax on interest and royalty payments.
-This tax works as following: Dutch companies that pay a royalty and/or interest to a related company in a blacklisted country -one of the countries in the list above- may have to withhold 21.7% of Dutch withholding tax on those royalty and interest payments.
+Recently, Netherlands introduced a withholding tax on interest and royalty payments.
+This tax works as following: Dutch companies that pay a royalty and/or interest to a related company in a blacklisted country -one of the countries in the list above- may have to withhold 25.8% of Dutch withholding tax on those royalty and interest payments.
+As of January 1, 2024 the Dutch Withholding Tax AcT law also applies to dividends paid to recipients in low-tax countries in addition to the existing Dividend Tax Act.

 Jeroen explains more about this new tax law in the video below.